Oracle APEX: Enterprise-grade Application DevelopmentLearn more

-CREATE OR REPLACE FUNTION is_lead_team
+CREATE OR REPLACE FUNCTION is_lead_team

 RETURN CHAR